Airborne forces: Angolan Bush War: Cassinga

 During the War in Angola, paratroopers of the South African Army attacked a South West Africa People's Organization (SWAPO) military base at the former town of Cassinga, Angola on 4 May 1978.
-Conducted as one of the three major actions of Operation Reindeer during the South African Border War, it was the South African Army's first major air assault.
+Conducted as one of the three major actions of Operation Reindeer during the South African Border War, it was the South African Army's first major airborne assault.

 Soviet and Russian VDV

 The Soviet Union maintained the world's largest airborne force during the Cold War, consisting of seven airborne divisions and a training division.
 The VDV was subordinated directly to the Ministry of Defense of USSR, and was a 'prestige service' in the armed forces of the USSR and Russia to reflect its strategic purpose.
 Recruits received much more rigorous training and better equipment than ordinary Soviet units.
 Unlike most airborne forces, which are a light infantry force, VDV has evolved into a fully mechanized parachute-deployed force thanks to its use of BMD-series light IFVs, BTR-D armoured carriers, 2S9 Nona self-propelled 120 mm gun-howitzer-mortars and 2S25 Sprut-SD 125 mm tank destroyers.
-Unfortunately Russian army performance in the Ukraine War has not justified the expenditure of resources for these troops.

 The VDV have participated in virtually all Soviet and Russian conflicts since the Second World War, including the Soviet–Afghan War.
 As an elite force, the VDV developed two distinctive items of clothing: the telnyashka, or striped shirt, and the famous blue beret.
 Airborne assault (десантно-штурмовые войска or DShV) units wore similar striped shirts (as did the naval infantry) but used helicopters, rather than the Military Transport Aviation's An-12s, An-22s, and Il-76s, which carried the airborne troops and their equipment.